fredyGabriel/crackseg/docs/guides/CONTRIBUTING.md

 git checkout -b feature/feature-name  # For new features git checkout -b fix/bug-name         # For bug fixes

-# During development, follow our professional standards
+# During development, follow our professional standards.
-# See: .cursor/rules/coding-preferences.mdc for full details
+# See the files in `.cursor/rules/` for full details.
 ```

 ### 3. Continuous Verification